AdobeDocs/analytics.fr-FR/help/analyze/activity-map/activitymap-link-tracking/activitymap-stl-track-custom-elements.md

 ## Overlay rendering for dynamic content {#section_FD24B61A732149C7B58BA957DD84A5E7}

 When the s.tl() function is called directly from the HTML element’s on-click event, [!DNL Activity Map] can display an overlay for that element when the web page is loaded.
-Exemple :
+Exemple:

 ```
 <div onclick="s.tl(this,'o','some link name')">Text to click on</a>